 Disgraced Navy SEAL Shane Wolfe is handed a new assignment: Protect the five Plummer kids from enemies of their recently deceased father -- a government scientist whose top-secret experiment remains in the kids' house.

 Upon moving into the run-down Spiderwick Estate with their mother, twin brothers Jared and Simon Grace, along with their sister Mallory, find themselves pulled into an alternate world full of faeries and other creatures.

 In 1974, Marty Bronson builds the Sunny Vista Motel in Los Angeles, California, with the intention of raising his son Skeeter and his daughter Wendy in the place where he works.
 However he is not a good businessman and the hotel goes bankrupt.
 Marty is forced to sell his motel to Barry Nottingham who promises to hire Skeeter in a general manager position when he has grown up.
 Years later, Barry builds a new hotel; forgets his promise to Marty; and Skeeter Bronson is only the handyman of his hotel.
 The general manager is the arrogant Kendall, who is engaged with the shallow Barry's daughter Violet Nottingham.
 When the Webster Elementary School where Wendy is the principal will be closed to be demolished, she needs to travel to Arizona for a job interview.
 Wendy asks her friend Jill, who is teacher in the same school, to watch her son Patrick and her daughter Bobbi during the day and Skeeter to watch them during the night.
 Skeeter meets the estranged kids with his best friend Mickey and...
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

-The first family film produced by Adam Sandler's Happy Madison Productions.
+The first family film and only Disney film produced by Adam Sandler's Happy Madison Productions.
 It received a PG rating whereas all previous entries were PG-13 or R. See more »

 Was this review helpful to you?